pwlgrzs/Mikrotik-Blacklist/README.md

 ## How to run this on MT
 Run following to your MT device with not less that 7d schedule (sources are not updated more frequently anyway):

-1. Download install.rsc or install-light.rsc file and upload it to your device
+1. Download install.rsc file and upload it to your device
 2. In the Mikrotik terminal run:
 ```
 /import install.rsc